opentelekomcloud/docs-next/docs/blueprints/by-use-case/security/keycloak/cce-keycloak.md

 ![image](/img/docs/blueprints/by-use-case/security/keycloak/SCR-20231208-ka7.png)

-### Create a Private DNS Zone
+### Creating a Private DNS Zone

 We are provisioning PostgreSQL in order to support the functionality of Keycloak.
-For that matter, although Open Telekom Cloud employs this RDS instance with a floating IP address, it would be better that we connect the RDS instance with Keycloak via a fully qualified domain name and let the Open Telekom Cloud\'s DNS service to manage the resolution of that endpoints.
-In the Domain Name Service management panel click Private Zone and create a new one that points to the VPC that CCE and RDS nodes are placed:
+For that matter, although Open Telekom Cloud employs this RDS instance with a floating IP address, it would be better that we connect the RDS instance with Keycloak via a fully qualified domain name and let the Open Telekom Cloud's DNS service to manage the resolution of that endpoints.
+In the Domain Name Service management panel click *Private Zone* and create a new one that points to the VPC that CCE and RDS nodes are placed:

 ![image](/img/docs/blueprints/by-use-case/security/keycloak/SCR-20231211-f5u.png)

-and then click Manage Record Set to add a new **A Record** to this zone:
+and then click *Manage Record Set* to add a new *A Record* to this zone:

 ![image](/img/docs/blueprints/by-use-case/security/keycloak/SCR-20231211-ffb.png)